 1. Generally.
 The Bid Sale process is controlled by the provisions of FS §125.35(1).
-This process generally results in the greatest disposition costs to the County.
+This process generally results in the greatest disposition cost to the County.
 However, it offers a wide opportunity for potential bidders.

-In general, surplus property with a value estimate of \$50,000 or more will initially be offered for sale in accordance with the Bid Sale process.
+Surplus property with a value estimate of \$50,000 or more will initially be offered for sale in accordance with the Bid Sale process.
 However, the Director retains the discretion to forgo the initial Bid Sale in the absence of specific Board direction.

 2. Request.
 Any person may request a Bid Sale of property by filing a written request with the Division of County Lands.
-The request must specifically identify the subject property and include a statement as to a bonafide intention to purchase the surplus property.
-A Bid Sale may also be initiated by the Director based upon a review of the declared surplus property inventory.
+The request must specifically identify the property and include a statement as to a bonafide intention to purchase the property.
+A

+Bid Sale may also be initiated by the Director based upon a review of the declared surplus property inventory.

 3. Surplus Determination.
-If the parcel a person requests to purchase is not designated surplus, then a recommendation with respect to this determination may be sent to the Board in accordance with section A, above.
+If a person seeks to purchase a parcel not currently in the surplus property inventory, then a recommendation as to the appropriateness of declaring the parcel surplus may be sent to the Board in accordance with section A, above.
 If the Board declares the parcel surplus, then the request can proceed through the disposition process.